 The leap from DIY landing pages and manual email marketing is a huge one.
 Leaving the daily chaos trying to do it yourself is a luxury worth paying for.
 I’m not sure why you put yourself through it when the alternative is only $29 per month.

-The other main automated email marketing builders are Autopilot, Woodpecker, Infusionsoft, ActiveCampaign, Drift and HubSpot.
+The other main automated email marketing builders are Autopilot (sales emails), Woodpecker, Infusionsoft, ActiveCampaign, Moonsend, Omnisend (ecommerce) and HubSpot.
 Unbounce too to a certain extent with hundreds of high-converting templates and forms.
 For me, it’s ConvertKit’s marrying on subscriber capture and automated emails that makes it a winner – far too many competitors do one or the other, but not both.

-Automated email marketing can be tricky terrain and ConverKit smoothes that path for creators.
+Automated email marketing can be tricky terrain and ConverKit smoothes that path for indepedent makers.

 To shorten the learning curve for new users, they offer templates you can adopt and adapt with ease.
 The onboarding process is a doddle to follow and should you encounter any issues their help bot is present on every page.
 Run on Intercom, it’ll do its best to point you to the right support page to answer your query or you can wait for one of the ConvertKit humans.

-I submitted a few genuine queries myself.
+While writing this ConvertKit review, I submitted a few genuine queries.
 My support ticket was seen within one minute on a Sunday and answered within two!
 The rep gave me the answer I wanted to hear and told me how to achieve it.
 Thanks Elizabeth!

-ConvertKit’s appeal is simple: engage your audience with simple yet sophisticated email marketing to make a (good) living doing what you love.
+ConvertKit’s appeal is simple: engage your audience with exclusive content and automated email flows to make a (good) living doing what you love.
 It’s a promise ConvertKit more than delivers on.

-The tool successfully demystifies automated email marketing with intuitive, automated ways to keep subscribers happy and improve the odds of converting them into paying customers.
-Before you know it, you’ll have an invisible automation engine that can scale up your operation and get you closer to your customers.
-Not either/or here – both!
+The tool successfully demystifies how to sell your talent with intuitive, automated ways to keep subscribers happy and improve the odds of converting them into paying customers.
+Before you know it, you’ll have an invisible automation engine that can scale up your operation and get you closer to your audience.
+No either/or here – both!

-ConvertKit’s narrow tools won’t be for everyone though.
-Those searching for an all-in-one email service or somewhere to store a large list will find cheaper and more comprehensive options.
+ConvertKit’s narrow focus won’t be for everyone though.
+Those searching for an all-in-one email service or somewhere to store a large list will find cheaper and more comprehensive options elsewhere.

-However, anybody left feeling overwhelmed by all the features and variables of other email marketing services are likely to find ConvertKit’s visual builder and simple “if this, then that” logic a breath of fresh air.
-By limiting your choices and making execution as easy as possible, you’re far more likely to get more from your bootstrapped email marketing efforts.
+However, anybody left feeling overwhelmed by all the features and variables of other email marketing services are likely to find ConvertKit’s visual builders and simple “if this, then that” logic a breath of fresh air.
+By limiting your choices and making execution as easy as possible, you’re far more likely to get more from your bootstrapped email marketing and membership community.
 Elegant, intuitive design flows throughout the product, including the oven-ready templates that have all ConvertKit’s conversion knowhow baked in.

-With a very limited free tier, ConvertKit is testing how serious online creators are about turning their passion into a business.
-Plans start from $29/month, which unlocks all of its features, and to really get the most out of the tool you’ll want to setup a few different opt-in forms and sequences.
-One thing’s for sure, surges.co will be one of its customers as soon as I get around to finishing my bumper marketing tool guides!
+With a very limited free tier, ConvertKit is testing how serious creatives are about turning their talent into an online business.
+Plans start from $29/month, which unlocks all of its advanced features.
+To really get the most out of the tool you’ll want to setup and automate a few different opt-in forms and sequences, so you nurture multiple leads at once.
+One thing’s for sure, I will be one of their customers as soon as I get around to finishing my bumper marketing tool guides!

-I’m also really excited to see what comes of the new ConvertKit Commerce.
-Pushing free newsletters and courses will only get you so far and while integrations exist to take payment it makes sense to have everything in one place.
-Another great example of ConvertKit making it as easy as possible for creators to make a living online!
+I’m also really excited to see what more comes of the new ConvertKit Commerce.
+Pushing free content and courses will only get you so far and while integrations exist to take payment it makes sense to have everything in one place.
+Another great example of ConvertKit making it as easy as possible for content creators to make a living online via exclusive content!